Nintendo Direct: Europe and Australia

-European Directs were presented by former Nintendo of Europe president, Satoru Shibata and Ed Valiente.
+European Directs were presented by former Nintendo of Europe president, Satoru Shibata.
 These presentations were also broadcast in Australia.

-Australia generally only airs the European output, but one Direct was created specifically for the region, broadcast on September 24, 2014.
+Australia only aired the European output, but one Direct was created specifically for the region, broadcast on September 24, 2014.
 This Direct was hosted by Tom Enoki.

-For international Directs produced in Japan since 2017, Nintendo of Europe and Nintendo Australia airs the original Japanese audio for the presenters, but uses an English dub for the narrated sections.
+For international Directs produced in Japan since 2017, Nintendo of Europe and Nintendo Australia air the original Japanese audio for the presenters, but use an English dub for the narrated sections.
 These are then subtitled for broadcast in other languages.
 Since 2019, the "Pokémon Direct"/"Pokémon Presents" are the only Directs that are dubbed for Europe and Australia in English, however, they are subtitled in different languages with the English dub.

 Since 2017, Nintendo of Europe has broadcast presentations focusing on indie games published for Nintendo Switch.
 From 2017 to 2018, Nintendo of Europe broadcast the American "Nindies Showcase" presentations.
 In 2018 and 2019, Nintendo of Europe hosted its own "Indie Highlights" videos.
 Since 2019, they returned to broadcasting Nintendo of America's presentations, now under the "Indie World" banner, with Nintendo Australia broadcasting later on.

 South Korea

-South Korea has also aired exclusive Nintendo Directs hosted by Nintendo of Korea president, Hiroyuki Fukuda.
+South Korea also aired exclusive Nintendo Directs hosted by Nintendo of Korea president, Hiroyuki Fukuda.

 Hong Kong and Taiwan

-A few Nintendo Direct presentations have been produced specifically for Hong Kong and Taiwan.
+A few Nintendo Direct presentations were produced specifically for Hong Kong and Taiwan.